Marco Polo (1851 ship): Incidents

 During the England to Australia runs, Marco Polo suffered two near mutinies.
 The first occurred in October 1854 after the captain beat the third mate, attacked another member of the crew and challenged all on board to a fight.
 17 crew members deserted, and the same night, the captain fired his cannon off in the port.
 The third mate complained to the police, and the captain was fined £180.
 The second near mutiny occurred on September 17, 1863, when some crew members broke into the store and raided the alcohol.
 Some of the crews were found drunk in the morning, and during the captain's investigation, the captain was challenged by the crew.
 In the end, all alcohol use was prohibited aboard the ship except by married persons.

 On December 6, 1855, the clipper parted her tow rope while leaving the Mersey, collided with the barque Glasgow and ran aground.
 Marco Polo became unstuck without significant damage and sailed for Melbourne, Victoria, on December 7.
 She made another trip to Melbourne in 1856.
 On March 4, 1861, Marco Polo collided with an iceberg north of Cape Horn, her bowsprit lost, her bow and foremast damaged.
-The clipper arrived in Valparaiso leaking badly on May 2.
+The clipper arrived in Valparaíso leaking badly on May 2.
 After repairs, the clipper continued to Liverpool, where she arrived on May 22, 183 days after leaving Melbourne.